-Nutrient-packed lentil, chickpea, and kale salad warmly spiced with curry powder and studded with dried cranberries, citrus fruit, and feta.
+Nutrient-packed Curried Lentil Chickpea Salad with Citrus Dressing with kale and warmly spiced with curry powder and studded with dried cranberries, citrus fruit, and feta.
 This well-rounded salad makes for an excellent side dish, or even a meal!

 This post is sponsored by USA Pulses & Pulse Canada.